hahazim1992/web-tm-assessment-2/README.md

 - 🗯️: Able to fullfill as per requirement.
 Not using any API to add and edit
 #
 - ✅ Detail Page / Product Detail
+- ✅ By clicking on the product name in the product list table at home page, user will be rerouted to another page with its product id as path parameter.
+- ✅ Given the following API, develop another table where:
+- ✅ The start and end date by default is yesterday’s and today’s date, respectively.
+- ✅ The size per page of the table is 5.
+- 🗯️: Also completed pagination